Apple App Store in Brazil to Accept Alternative Payments

 The crypto delay isn't happening in isolation.
 It's part of a wider pause on divisive fiscal measures across Durigan's ministry.

 A separate proposal to eliminate tax exemptions on investment securities, including credit letters, had already stalled in Congress last year.
-According to Reuters, that reform may now be deferred entirely until a new presidential mandate begins in 2027.
+That reform may now be deferred entirely until a new presidential mandate begins in 2027.

 Durigan's near-term legislative focus will instead center on: